-Information on Ulvshale
+Information about Ulvshale

 Ulvshale is a peninsula and a settlement of the same name north of Stege on Møn.
 To the west of the peninsula is the island of Nyord, which is separated by Ulvshale Løb.
 In the southeast the peninsula is bounded by Hegnede Bakke.
 The peninsula consists of material from Møns Klint, which is carried there by the ocean currents.
 The landscape is therefore characterized by rows of low, parallel beach walls, which are mainly made of flint.
 By the 20th century, Ball Flint was dismantled, including cement and porcelain production.